fernandomantoan/oauth-provider-sample/README.md

 This project provides an [OAuth 1.0a](http://tools.ietf.org/html/rfc5849) endpoint, and was developed as a study case of a single-sign-on server using the OAuth protocol.
 It can be used as the main user provider for applications with a common users database.
 The project uses a MySQL database, Spring Framework components, HTML5 and CSS3.

 ## Configuration
-The project dependencies can be resoulved through Maven, but there are some configurations regarding the database, OAuth endpoints and consumers.
+The project dependencies can be resolved through Maven, but there are some configurations regarding the database, OAuth endpoints and consumers.

 ### Database
 To configure the database settings open the file **spring-database.xml** located in **webapp/WEB-INF**, and configure the following parameters: